Written By Rick de Groot

 Expression Error when Mixing Data Types in Power Query

-To prevent this error from happening, you need to transform both data types to the same type, such as text.
+So how can you combine text and number in M without any errors?
+To prevent errors from happening, you need to transform both data types to the same type, such as text.
 You can do this by either:

 1. changing the data type of the entire column .